-If you are a business owner with a technical hat then it’s most likely that you have spent some hours coding and building your product and close to zero on marketing.
+If you are a business owner with a technical hat, then it’s most likely that you have spent some hours coding and building your product and close to zero on WordPress marketing.

-Since it’s well known that users will more likely choose products that meet their needs compared with the ones that meet their wants, I would recommend to document your product and research the market, before start building it.
+Since it’s well known that users will more likely choose products that meet their needs compared with the ones that meet their wants, I would recommend documenting your product and research the market before start building it.
 The light bulb above your head might glow so bright to make everyone blind, but it’s your job to bring value and innovation, packed together with the product.

-Since I know marketing can be time-consuming and a small business or a solopreneur doesn’t necessarily have the luxury of spending time experimenting with different marketing activities, it’s important to know that there are actionable tactics that you can apply to grow your product.
+WordPress marketing can be time-consuming, and small businesses or solopreneurs don’t necessarily have the luxury of spending time experimenting with different marketing activities.
+It’s essential to know that there are actionable tactics that you can apply to grow your product.
 Because, if you don’t start taking the word about your product, out into space, there are a few chances that anybody will do it.

-Therefore, I’ve prepared below, a roadmap with 10 simple and actionable marketing tactics that are good to follow when you start marketing your WordPress product.
+Therefore, I’ve prepared below, a roadmap with ten actionable and straightforward WordPress marketing tactics that are good to follow when you start marketing your WordPress product.

 1. Leverage a freemium model for WordPress.org

-If you’re just starting out, you may consider leveraging a freemium model for WordPress.org, as an MVP (Minimum Viable Product).
-This can have an important value for your product and more than that, people usually love free things and test them before making a purchase.
-Your product doesn’t have to be the final version, with all the features available, but instead a small version that responds to basic needs and works well from all the points of view.
+If you’re just starting, you may consider leveraging a freemium model for WordPress.org as an MVP (Minimum Viable Product).
+An MVP can add value to your product, and more than that, people usually love free things and test them before making a purchase.
+Your product doesn’t have to be the final version, with all the features available, but instead an initial version that responds to basic needs and works well from all the points of view.

 By doing this, you: